Take a Look. No, Really, Take a Deep Look!

 Photography has brought this on itself.
 That isn’t quite true since photography isn’t an entity.
 But since photography’s inception its practitioners and promoters have welcomed the common perception that it is an imprint of the real.
 While the idea of imprint suggests a form of making, it transfers the role of the making from the photographer to the thing imprinted.
 The light coming off the mountain or off the polar bear or off Uncle Mike’s glaring baldspot made the picture—and the imprint—the print—a reliably honest record.

 Shouldn’t the lack of a third dimension, just to mention the obvious, be a dead giveaway?
-The photograph at the top of today’s post was snapped at a particular moment in a live outdoor performance by The Cabriri, an aerial dance company in Seattle.
+That missing dimension means that we can’t take a step or two to peek at what might now be revealed, a part of the photo’s subject excluded from what has been framed for us.
+The photograph at the top of today’s post was snapped at a particular moment in a live performance by The Cabriri, an aerial dance company in Seattle.
 Even though the focus is a bit off it remains one of my favorites.
 For me it says so much about how we use and treat our bodies and about the strength and the focus we can bring to our lives.
 I also love the light, the way it gives the arm and the hands a sense of three dimensional physical presence.

 But nothing changes the fact that it is a flat thing, not a human body.
 It is a made thing.
 I eliminated the vibrancy of the deep blue silk that the dancer is holding and the lighter blue sky so that they wouldn’t compete for our attention with the shadows on the skin or lose the pink of the toe to more compelling blues.
 The shadows highlight the muscle tone, the skin, the strength of the dancer—and against the less vibrant tones of the background and the silk the relative values (think of value as contrast) define this human form with greater clarity.